EC528-Fall-2023/ChRIS/README.md

 Below are definitions of some terms that will be frequently encountered in this README file:
 * Plugin:
 Container image used for running computational workflows
+* Instrumentation:
+Setting up a system such that its components emit meaningful traces, metrics and logs

 ## 2. End Users Of The Project